exakat/php-dictionary/dictionary/uuid.ini.rst

 UUID are in contrast to classic integer ids, such as auto-increment primary keys, which usually start at 0, and are incrementally generated.
 Not only this means connecting to a database, and querying the right table, but also means that there are multiple usage of 1, in each of these tables.

-UUID are a standard defined in RFC 9562 (which supersedes RFC 4122).
+UUID are a standard defined in RFC 9562, which supersedes RFC 4122.
 The standard defines several versions, each with different generation strategies:

 + UUIDv1: time-based using the MAC address of the generating machine.
 + UUIDv3: deterministic, derived from a namespace and a name using MD5.